mbeddr/mps-platform-docs/src/doc/docs/gotchas/languages/double_dispatch.md

 1. ApolloSpacecraft

 The actual method implementation to be called is chosen at runtime based solely on the actual type of ship.
-So, only the type of a single object is used to select the method, hence the name single dispatch.
+So, only the type of single object is used to select the method, hence the name single dispatch.

 Note: *Single dispatch* is one form of *dynamic dispatch*, i.e. the method is chosen at runtime.
 If the method is chosen at compile time (true for all non-virtual methods), it’s called *static dispatch*.